pgaskin/kobopatch-patches/src/versions/4.17.13694/patches.md

 and rewriting (TODO17:REWRITE).
 These markers will all need to be dealt with and removed before the final release.

+Quite a few CSS patches (not listed here) also needed additional values for the Libra H2O.

 ## Added
 - geek1011 / Remove title from reading header/footer
+- jackie_w / Reduce new header/footer height

 ### TODO